 - However, it has several similarities with the raccoon such as the ringed tail.

 - Both the species also the same share super-family and are relatives of each other.

 45. Is A Red Panda A Mammal

-- Yes, a red panda is a mammal and mothers feed its newborn offsprings with their own milk.
+- Yes, a red panda is a mammal and mothers feed their newborn offspring with their milk.

 46. Is A Red Panda A Carnivore

-- However, besides some small mammals, birds, and some insects, they eat nothing of animal source.
+- However, besides some small mammals, birds, and some insects, they eat nothing of animal sources.

 47. Is A Red Panda A Herbivore

 - Yes, a red panda is a herbivore as it consumes about 80 to 90% of the food of the plant origin, such as bamboo (which is their major diet), flowers, berries, roots, and fruits.

 - However, it is also somewhat an omnivore, as it also eats eggs, birds, and some small mammals.